Specific issues that counselling helps with

 When the client perceives my genuineness and the acceptance and empathy I experience for them, then development in personality and change in behaviour are predicted.
 In successful therapy positive attitudes increase.
 Therapy plays an important part in releasing and facilitating the tendency of the whole person towards psychological development when this tendency has been blocked.
 As we grow the evaluations that come from the outside world can be so stultifying that we no longer know who we really are, experiencing the loss of self-esteem and the psychological and social problems inevitably resulting.
 Individual therapy can alter self-confidence and self-esteem.
 In optimal, intensive and extensive therapy clients can welcome their changing and developing self and increasing self-esteem.

 Depression is scary.
 It can render you helpless.
 And, it can be fearful to seek help.
 Individuals can be profoundly ashamed and full of guilt.
 Approaching a counsellor or psychotherapist can be a step along the way to addressing and combatting the pain.
-Sometimes, indeed, depression may be diagnosed as an illness which can both free and yet ensnare a person in, often required, medicalisation.
+Sometimes, indeed, depression may be diagnosed as an illness which can both free and yet ensnares a person in, often required, medicalisation.
 Those suffering from depression can see the labelling of their depression, as an illness, not wholly capturing the dire hopelessness they experience.
 For them, it may be a want of meaning; a deep dissatisfaction with life and its circumstances.

 The process of therapy involves a retelling of the circumstances and stories that constitute a person’s identity until through a dialogue between the emotional structure and the underlying emotional patterns, life’s meanings shift.
 In therapy, new patterns can emerge and voids cease.
 Accompanied by my understanding and regard, the client – as an outcome of therapy – can envisage and engage with new meanings.
-This growth begins to evolve a uniqueness, which expresses a depth of the individual, newly appreciated.
+This growth begins to evolve a uniqueness, which expresses the depth of the individual, newly appreciated.

 With those who are chronically depressed the pattern is deeply embedded in the structure of the person’s sense of self that has evolved.
 Therapy is like patiently undying knots of string.
 In the reality of the individual’s movement, my approach is patient and determined, captured in trusting the therapeutic process to provide acceptance, prizing, and insight at the direction, pace, and way of the client.

 The enabling therapeutic process comes to the point where the client experiences what is being expressed and perceives my understanding and regard so that change may take place.
-My intention is to see the optimal, going way beyond the burden of symptoms, facilitating the client’s growth, whereby the individual’s purpose and directionality of life is sought, deliberated upon, and defined.
+My intention is to see the optimal, going way beyond the burden of symptoms, facilitating the client’s growth, whereby the individual’s purpose and directionality of life are sought, deliberated upon, and defined.

 Trauma significantly interferes with everyday spheres of life.
 Many suffer trauma during their life, often more than one life-time event, often complex and severe.
 Individuals can be exposed to a traumatic breakdown or disorganisation in the way they see themselves that challenge precariously their previous thoughts and attitudes and beliefs.
 The person’s perception of their trauma is that their very way of facing an extreme threat, physically or psychologically.
 Those experiencing trauma seek a resolution between their traumatic experience(s) and their often shattered, distressed and disturbed sense of self.